Eaves Housing for Women: Objectives

 Eaves had three main objectives: to provide accommodation, support, and advice to women and children fleeing domestic violence, prostitution, domestic servitude, and sexual violence.
 Secondly, the charity lobbied and responded to relevant government papers.
 Finally, it conducted research into prostitution, trafficking, and domestic violence.
-In the longer term, the aim of the organisation "is to be recognised as one of the leading agencies on violence against women issues in the country".
+In the longer term, the aim of the organisation was "to be recognised as one of the leading agencies on violence against women issues in the country".

 The Poppy Project

 In 2003, Eaves received government funding for a service to assist women trafficked for sex and domestic servitude; it was called the POPPY Project and based in London.
 It was the only UK Government-funded dedicated service for trafficked women.
 The POPPY Project provided accommodation and support services such as legal advice for the women it housed, and also outreach services for others.
 In its first six years, it housed 215 women and helped a further 208.
 The project was committed to ending all prostitution on the grounds that it "helps to construct and maintain gender inequality".

 In April 2011, it was announced that Eaves had lost its central government funding for the POPPY project, with the contract for helping victims of trafficking going to the Salvation Army instead.
 The reason given by government for the change of service provider was that the Salvation Army was able to offer "victims a more diverse range of services".
-Former Labour Party MP Vera Baird criticised the decision suggesting women would not seek help from "uniformed male Christians".
+Former Labour Party MP Vera Baird criticised the decision, suggesting that women would not seek help from "uniformed male Christians".

 Lilith Research and Development

 Eaves' subsidiary "The Lilith Project" campaigned to stop violence against women, studying issues such a lap dancing.
-A 2003 study of lap dancing and striptease in the London Borough of Camden by the organisation linked the opening of new lap dancing venues with an increase in reported rapes, and stated that reported rapes near to lap dancing venues were three times the national average.
+A 2003 study of lap dancing and stripteases in the London Borough of Camden by the organisation linked the opening of new lap dancing venues with an increase in reported rapes, and stated that reported rapes near to lap dancing venues were three times the national average.
 The study and its conclusions were widely quoted by opponents of lap dancing venues.
-Other researchers, including Dr Brooke Magnanti, asserted that the Lilith study was "flawed", and Magnati published a study that concluded that there is no "causal relationship" between such venues and an increase in sex attacks.
+Other researchers, including Dr. Brooke Magnanti, asserted that the Lilith study was "flawed", and Magnati published a study that concluded that there is no "causal relationship" between such venues and an increase in sex attacks.